kabisa/terraform-datadog-kubernetes/README.md

 ## Memory Requests Low

-If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a container to use more resource than its request for that resource specifies.
+If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a container to use more of a resource than its request for that resource specifies.
 However, a container is not allowed to use more than its resource limit. https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 Query:
 ```terraform